AyrA/QuickTorrent/README.md

 - [X] Handle multiple torrents at once
 - [ ] Join multiple instances into one
 - [ ] Possibility for configuration (download path, ports, speeds)
-- [ ] User interface
+- [ ] Better User interface
+- [ ] Resolve bug with torrents stuck in "green" state but have all pieces.
-- [ ] Fast resume
+- [X] Fast resume

-### Current state
+### Current limitations

 With the state the TODO list is in, the solution has these limitations:

 - Saves metadata and configuration/state files in APPDATA (non portable)
-- Hardcoded Port for connections (`54321`)
+- Hardcoded Port for connections (`54321`) and connection count
 - Only one instance at the moment ~~with a single torrent~~
 - All speeds are unrestricted
-- Saves torrents in the users download folder
+- Hardcoded download path: User download folder
-- You have to wait for it to scan the entire torrent content if you load a partially downloaded torrent.
-- No user interface.
-Just shows progress of downloads.
-Close with `ESC`
+- Only very crude interface.